AI & Business

 • Analyse your existing business processes to find automation opportunities

-• Build AI-powered systems that handle those processes reliably
+• Architect and build AI-powered systems that handle those processes reliably

 • Integrate with the tools you already use (CRM, email, phone, accounting)